vegaprotocol/documentation/docs/tutorials/proposals/market-proposals.md

 * Oracle spec for trading termination: The fields that define the oracle used for terminating trading on the market
 * Oracle spec binding: The fields describe how specific information provided by the oracle data is used.
 For example, they can identify the specific name of the settlement price output, or the specific name of the trading termination property
 *
-For easy reading, the Oracle filters are separated out - see [Oracle bindings](#oracle-bindings) below to see the fields for specifying oracle data.
+For easy reading, the oracle filters are separated out - see [Oracle bindings](#oracle-bindings) below to see the fields for specifying oracle data.

 #### Liquidity monitoring
 The liquidity monitoring fields below are optional, and if empty will default to the network parameters.
 See below for more details on each field.